Grants and Funding

 All successfully submitted applicants will receive a confirmation/thank you email, if did one receive one, it is likely your application has not been submitted.
 If you are unsure, please contact us by email [email protected] in a timely manner, so your application is not missed.

 If you have any questions or would like help applying for a grant, please email [email protected]

 Want to be notified when our next funding round opens?
 Sign up to our mailing list

 You are able to apply for funding from our Community Grants in February each year.

-All projects and events need to occur between the following 1 July 2021 and 30 June 2022 period to be eligible – for example, you cannot apply in February for an event that is occurring in May that same year, it would need to be occurring post 1 July 2021.
+All projects and events need to occur between the 1 July 2023 and 30 June 2024 period to be eligible – for example, you cannot apply in February for an event that is occurring in May that same year, it would need to be occurring post 1 July 2023.

 Other financial assistance